Books by MVS

 To purchase, go to the publisher’s website at www.papress.com.

 The Business of Photography: Principles and Practices

 OUT OF PRINT: New marketing book by MVS coming soon.
-Sign up for our newsletter to stay informed.

 Ms. Swanson’s book, The Business of Photography: Principles and Practices has information on fundraising for your personal projects, the art market today, licensing images for book jackets, multimedia and your marketing, exhibition proposals, digital resources and more.
 This book also covers the subjects MVS is interested in discussing with photographers, as well as, insights into her business and career philosophy.

-Beginning with the 2007 Edition, listings of upcoming juried exhibitions and grant competitions will be provided on Ms. Swanson’s blog.
+Beginning with the 2011 Edition, listings of upcoming juried exhibitions and grant competitions will be provided on Ms. Swanson’s blog.
 Please visit the Approaching Deadlines section to learn about timely notices for artists.